General

 You can also enter a custom filename in the designated field before clicking "save".

-Input data can be uploaded from a previously saved file or from your "optical-calculation.com" library.
+Input data can be uploaded from a previously saved file on your computer.
 To do this, select the file using the "Browse..." button in the "Upload Optical-Calculation file" section, then click "upload OC file".
-After uploading, you can verify success by checking the updated input tables.

-⚠️ For maximum privacy, files are never stored on the "optical-calculation.com" server.
+⚠️ For maximum privacy, saved files are never stored on the "optical-calculation.com" server but on your computer.

 You can also upload a .zmx file (Zemax format) by selecting it via the "Browse..." button and clicking "upload Zemax file" in the "Upload ZEMAX file (centered system)" section.
 This feature currently does not support coordinate breaks, so it is intended for centered systems only.